Menu

 Referrals to The Eye Centre at Chesterfield Royal Hospital

-If the patient chooses to be referred routinely to another hospital please send via the GP unless urgent.
+If the patient chooses to be referred routinely to a hospital not on cinapsis or they are not registered with a Derbyshire GP please send via their GP unless urgent.

-Use Downloadable GOS 18 form or Derbyshire wide pad where possible, please complete as much as possible and remember to include VA’s, IOP and your Provisional diagnosis.
+Use Downloadable GOS 18 form or Derbyshire wide pad where possible or the referral form on Cinapsis, please complete as much as possible and remember to include VA’s, IOP and your Provisional diagnosis.

 Please make this guide available to all clinicians- Trainees, Residents and Locums.